Skip to Main Content

 • Acknowledge and reference your use of AI in a coversheet or reference list.

-• Don't copy AI-generated content directly into your essay.
+• Don't copy and paste AI-generated outputs directly into your essay without including quote marks and acknowledging appropriately.

 • Don't use AI to translate your essay from another language into English and copy the text into your essay if it will prevent you from demonstrating your learning for in-person assessment.